beckn/protocol-specifications/docs/BECKN-007-The-XInput-Schema.md

    properties:
      code:
        type: string
-       description: For full list of error codes, refer to docs/protocol-drafts/BECKN-RFC-005-ERROR-CODES-DRAFT-01.md of this repo
+ 	 description:For full list of error codes, refer to docs/protocol-drafts/BECKN-RFC-005-ERROR-CODES-DRAFT-01.md of this repo
      path:
        type: string
        description: Path to json schema generating the error.
 Used only during json schema validation errors